Bengals' Pacman Jones jailed over Cincinnati confrontation

 The Atlanta native was acquitted in 2013 on an assault charge in Hamilton County after a woman accused him of punching her in a nightclub.
 Earlier that year, he paid a fine for disorderly conduct after police accused him of making offensive comments at a traffic stop.
 He also pleaded guilty to disorderly conduct in January 2012 after an arrest at a Cincinnati bar.

 Earlier, Jones pleaded an equivalent of no contest to misdemeanor conspiracy to commit disorderly conduct in a 2007 Las Vegas strip club melee.
+The Nevada Supreme Court in 2015 upheld lower a civil case decision that he had to pay more than $12.4 million.
+Jones was blamed for instigating violence that led to the shooting by someone else of two club employees, one left paralyzed from the waist down.

 The Titans made Jones the sixth overall pick in the 2005 draft, and he started 28 games in his first two seasons.
-But arrests and suspensions nearly scuttled his career before the Bengals signed him in 2010 and he became a regular starting defensive back and punt returner.
+He also played for the Dallas Cowboys, but arrests and suspensions nearly scuttled his career before the Bengals signed him in 2010 and he became a regular starting defensive back and punt returner.

+Jones and linebacker Vontaze Burfict were key players in the Bengals’ opening-round playoff meltdown last year, when they got late personal fouls that set up Pittsburgh’s 18-16 victory on a field goal.
+After five straight seasons of opening-round losses, the Bengals missed the playoffs this season after finishing 6-9-1.

 Follow Dan Sewell at http://www.twitter.com/dansewell